computational-psychology/stimupy/docs/howtos/export.md

 or just the bare image-array ({py:func}`stimupy.utils.export.array_to_mat`).

 ### Image formats
+For many uses, it can be convenient to just save the stimulus-array (or the mask) as an image.
-To save/export to other image formats (`.png`, `.jpeg`, etc.) is not covered by `stimupy` itself.
+Hence, `stimupy` provides a function to save/export bare image-arrays to common image formats (`.png`, `.jpeg`, etc).
-Instead, one of several image-processing libraries for Python should be used, e.g., [Pillow/PIL](https://pillow.readthedocs.io/en/stable/) or [OpenCV](https://github.com/opencv/opencv-python)
+Alternatively, there exist multiple image-processing libraries for Python which allow for further image processing and exporting, e.g., [Pillow/PIL](https://pillow.readthedocs.io/en/stable/) or [OpenCV](https://github.com/opencv/opencv-python)

 ## Exporting only parameters
 In some cases, you may wish to save/export only the stimulus parameters